genboy/hyperreal/README.md

 # Welcome in the Hyperreal world

-This repo is a collection of observations and philosophy into the 21st century.
+A collection of observations and philosophy into the 21st century.
-The term Hyperreality was first coined by [Jean Baudrillard](http://enterhyperreality.weebly.com/jean-baudrillard.html)
+The term [Hyperreality](https://github.com/genboy/hyperreal/blob/master/hyperreality.md) was first coined by [Jean Baudrillard](http://enterhyperreality.weebly.com/jean-baudrillard.html)

 In hyperreality, it is assumed that our approaches become detached from ideal forms, leaving our perceptions of reality based on other approaches, without the ability to restore the original true form.